Formula to Calculate Price to Book Value

 Uses

-- To take this further, many investors would like to do the valuation of the stocks of the company.
-If the investors are investing in banking companies, insurance firms, or investment firms, this ratio can be pretty useful for valuing the companies.
+- To take this further, many investors would like to do the valuation of the company's stocks.
+If the investors are investing in banking companies, insurance firms, or investment firms, this ratio can be useful for valuing the companies.

 - One thing the investors need to keep in mind.
-This ratio is not useful for companies that need to maintain large assets, especially companies that have huge R&D expenditures or long-term fixed assets.
+This ratio is not useful for companies that need to maintain large assets, especially those with huge R&D expenditures or long-term fixed assets.

 Price to Book Value Ratio Calculator